Why Women?

 Fund Daughters

-Women and girls globally are spearheading environmental initiatives for a sustainable future for all of us.
+Women globally are spearheading environmental initiatives for a sustainable future for all of us.
 Despite their contributions, organizations led by women receive less than 2 cents of every philanthropic dollar dedicated to the environment.
 Daughters for Earth is rewriting this script by swiftly providing funding to women on the frontlines.
 In our inaugural year, we disbursed over $1.2 million to support 50 women’s projects spanning 24 countries.
 Now, our goal is to raise $100 million to back more than 500 endeavors.

 Daughters for Earth is addressing a critical flaw in our approach to combatting the climate crisis: the marginalization of women.
 When women are given equal opportunities and the right resources to participate in climate action, entire communities and ecosystems experience positive outcomes.